 Guests to Galveston Historical Foundation’s Texas Seaport Museum could find themselves with even more to experience this summer.
-As part of their “Summer at the Seaport” series, Texas Seaport Museum will be offering specially created classes from June 9 through August 8.
-These classes begin at 11 a.m. and are located at Pier 22 and Harborside in Galveston.
+As part of their “Summer at the Seaport” series, Texas Seaport Museum will be offering specially created classes from June 8 through August 3.
+These classes begin at 10:30 a.m. and are located at Pier 22 and Harborside in Galveston.
 Classes are free with general admission.

-The courses will give youth participants a hands on opportunity to interact with the 1877 Tall Ship ELISSA, the official Tall Ship of Texas, while learning various aspects of seamanship and preservation of the historic vessel.
+The courses will give youth participants a hands-on opportunity to interact with the 1877 Tall Ship ELISSA, the official Tall Ship of Texas while learning various aspects of seamanship and preservation of the historic vessel.
 Admission is free with paid general admission to the Texas Seaport Museum.
 Advance registrations are available below.

-“Summer at the Seaport will be highlighting what life at sea was like for the 19th century sailor, “ explains Susan Vanderford, Coordinator of Maritime Education and Programs.
+“Summer at the Seaport will be highlighting what life at sea was like for the 19th-century sailor, “ explains Susan Vanderford, Coordinator of Maritime Education and Programs.
 “Sailor’s lives were fraught with danger and uncertainty, but also adventure and discovery.
 Our classes this summer will delve into the science of navigation, the art of sailing and the innovation of the maritime world.”

-2018 SCHEDULE OF CLASSES
+2019 SCHEDULE OF CLASSES

-July 14: “Around Cape Horn” Irving Johnson – Join us at the Texas Seaport Museum for a special viewing of the famous film “Around Cape Horn”, a simple but brilliant production of Irving Johnson’s time aboard the PEKING in 1929.
+July 13: “Around Cape Horn” Irving Johnson (40 min) – Join us at the Texas Seaport Museum for a special viewing of the famous film “Around Cape Horn”, a simple but brilliant production of Irving Johnson’s time aboard the PEKING in 1929.
 During his voyage on the big German windjammer, Johnson compiled unequaled footage of the crew’s daily activities, and spectacular images of a wild storm as the ship made the dangerous passage around.